FarmerTao/Implicit-interval-Mapper/README.md

 # Implicit-interval-Mapper
-This project is a implemention of A Mapper Algorithm with implicit intervals and its optimization.
-All examples in the paper are provided in notebooks.
-The data folder contains datasets used in examples.
-The folder model provides implemention of our model.
+This project implements a Mapper Algorithm with implicit intervals and its optimization.
+All examples from the paper are provided in Jupyter notebooks.
+The data folder contains the datasets used in these examples, while the model folder contains the implementation of our model.

 ## Define a Mapper through Opt_GMM_Mapper class
+You can easily define a GMM soft Mapper using the Opt_GMM_Mapper class.
+The input parameters required are the number of intervals and the initial parameters for the GMM model.
+We recommend fitting a GMM directly to the projected data and using these fitted parameters as the initial values.

 ```python
 from model import Opt_GMM_Mapper